 Later, from 1934 to 1963, it was one of the best-known prisons in the United States, mainly because it held Al Capone or George “Machine Gun” Kelly as prisoners.

-To visit Alcatraz, making a prior reservation is mandatory.
-Prices range between $30 and $64 per person depending on the type of excursion or visit you want to do.
+Making a prior reservation is mandatory to visit Alcatraz.
+Prices range between $30 and $64 per person, depending on the type of excursion or visit you want to take.
 Ferries leave from Pier 33.

 4. Visit Fisherman’s Wharf in San Francisco